The Seekers – An Unlikely Friend (Part 5)

 “We will be able to continue our journey in the morning.
 If we leave at first light, we should be in Strawbridge by night’s fall,” Lisette said between mouthfuls.

 “Perhaps the villagers will have news for us.
-In any case, it would be a good idea to restock before heading to the mountain,” Ewart asserted.
+In any case, it would be a good idea to restock before heading to the mountain,” Ewart answered.

 The others shook their heads in agreement.
 Roy turned to their new friend.
 “Do you plan to stay here for very long, Mhutig?”